 The Commission formally moved the project into the final design phase in early 2015.
 This action followed the completion of a system-wide investment-grade (Level III) traffic and revenue study in 2014 and a reconfirmation that the project would be executed as a conventional design-bid-build project.

-The project’s main elements are as follows:
+The project’s main elements were as follows:

 In December 2009, the Commission voted to establish cashless tolling for the Scudder Falls Replacement Bridge.
 The action was taken due to the absence of federal and state transportation support for the project.